 See all reviews from this customer

-As appealing as ever, with good intensity and a spicy finish
+Still as appealing as ever, with great intensity and a spicy finish

 See all reviews from this customer

-A classic Lirac—perfectly fruity, not too heavy.
+A classic Lirac—perfectly fruity, not too bold.
 A wine for friends, even as an aperitif

 See all reviews from this customer

 Plenty of fruit and good structure.
-Decant at least 2 hours in advance.
+Decant for at least 2 hours.

 See all reviews from this customer